bbowman410/VGraph/README.md

 ## Converting target

-Now we want to convert the `.csv` files into NetworkX graph format for analysis with out algorithms.
+Now we want to convert the `.csv` files into NetworkX graph format for analysis with out algorithms.  run the `gen_target_graph_db` script and provide it the location of the `parsed` directory which was output from the previous step, as well as the output directory.

 ```
-./gen_target_graph_db.sh
+./gen_target_graph_db.sh <parsed_directory> <output_directory>
 ```
-make sure you are in same working directory as the `parsed` file created previously

-The result will be a directory `target_graph_db`.
-This contains the NetworkX CPGs for every function in the target codebase.
+After completion, the `output_directory` will contain the NetworkX CPGs for every function in the target codebase that was successfully parsed by Joern.

 # Hunting Vulnerabilities